conmaol/maglocunus/p/problems.md

 `Search algorithm` – takes in a problem as input and returns a solution (sequence of actions).

+Problem types:

+Single-state problem:
+- The agent always knows exactly which world-state it is in (because it has all the necessary sensors).
+- The agent always knows what each of its actions will do, ie. exactly what world-state it will enter when it does each of them.

+Multiple-state problem:
+- The agent doesn’t always know exactly which world-state it is in (lacking enough sensors).
+- Or the agent doesn’t always know what each of its actions will do, ie. exactly what world-state it will enter when it does something (non-deterministic).

+Contingency problem:
+- Requires sensing during the execution phase.
+- No guaranteed solution from just planning alone.
+- Planning results in a tree, not just a sequence.
+- require more complex search algorithms – conditional/contingency planning – interleaving of planning/search and execution.

+Exploration problem:
+- An agent has no information about the effects of its actions, ie. no map.
+- The agent must experiment, searching in the real world, rather than a model.
+- The agent builds the map.

 ## The vacuum world

+Features of this world:
-The vacuum world consists of two locations – left and right.
-Each location is either dirty or clean.
-The agent is either on the left or on the right.
+- There are two locations – left and right.
+- Each location is either dirty or clean.
+- The agent is either on the left or on the right.

-There are this eight distinct objective states that the vacuum world can be in:
+There are thus eight distinct states that the vacuum world can be in:
 1. `ĎD` – The agent is on the left, and both the left and right are dirty.
 2. `DĎ` – The agent is on the right, and both the left and right are dirty.
 3. `ĎC` – The agent is on the left, the left is dirty but the right is clean.